metabase/metabase/docs/exploration-and-organization/delete-and-restore.md

 ## Search in Trash

-You can use [advanced search](./exploration.md) with a "Search items in trash" toggle to find items in Trash
+To find items in Trash, you can use [advanced search](./exploration.md) with a "Search items in trash" toggle.

 ## Deleting and restoring items